-Mr. Zwiener was appointed as Chairman of the Audit Committee effective May 16, 2012, in replacement of Mr. Twomey.
-Mr. Zwiener meets the definition of an audit committee financial expert as adopted by the SEC, and he has agreed to be designated as such.
-Mr. Zwiener does not serve on the audit committee of any other public company.
+Mr. Zwiener is the Chairman of the Audit Committee and meets the definition of an audit committee financial expert as adopted by the SEC, and he has agreed to be designated as such.
+The Board has determined that Mr. Zwiener is independent under New York Stock Exchange Rules.
+Mr. Zwiener also serves as chairman of the ING U.S. audit committee.
 Further information about Mr. Zwiener can be found on page 11.

-The other members of the Audit Committee meet the financial literacy requirements of the New York Stock Exchange.
+The other members of the Audit Committee meet the financial literacy requirements of the New York Stock Exchange Rules.
 They each have a broad range of experience in senior executive positions in their respective industries.
 The Board has determined that each member of the Audit Committee has appropriate accounting and financial management expertise.
-Further details relating to the experience of the Audit Committee members can be found in their respective biographies on pages 7-12
+Further details relating to the experience of the Audit Committee members can be found in their respective biographies on pages 7-13.

-The following report was approved at a meeting of the Audit Committee on February 28, 2013.
+The following report was approved by the Audit Committee on March 21, 2014.